-3. Don’t tolerate criticism – We get our sense of value and lovableness from our environment.
+3. Don’t tolerate criticism – We get our sense of value and feeling of being lovable and worthy from our environment.
+It’s our parents and caregivers who first teach us about love.
 As children we don’t have any say in how people speak to us or how they treat us.
 But as adults, we can make those decisions for ourselves.
-We teach people how to treat us, and it’s never too late to change the rules.
+As I mention often in my “Lovin’ the Skin You’re In” book, We teach people how to treat us, and it’s never too late to change the rules.
+But expect that you will face a lot of resistance from the people who have benefited by tearing you down with their criticism.
 Always consider your safety first and avoid putting yourself in the line of fire of a physically abusive person.

 Feelings of shame about your body or your age comes from the way you’ve learned to think about yourself and the history of how you have seen others being treated.
 Many times people are not even aware of the fact that they are saying hurtful things, because they have developed a tolerance to criticism and verbal abuse from their own experiences with their families.